FAQs

 Where should EMS pads be placed?

 Place EMS pads over the target muscle on clean, healthy skin.
-Do not place pads over the chest, neck, head, broken skin or areas with poor sensation unless your healthcare professional has given specific instructions.
+Avoid the chest, head, front and sides of the neck, broken skin, infected skin and areas with reduced sensation unless a qualified healthcare professional has provided specific instructions.

 Who should not use an EMS machine?